fuse-open/docs/articles/basics/faq.md

 - First, try to stop the Fuse daemon.
  - Windows: Right click on the Fuse icon in the tray, click "Exit"
- - OS X: Control-click on the Fuse icon in the menu bar, click "Quit"
+ - macOS: Control-click on the Fuse icon in the menu bar, click "Quit"
 - A fresh daemon will then start automatically the next time you interact with Fuse.
 - If that did not help, please try running `fuse kill-all`.
 This will terminate all running Fuse processes.
-- If that did not help, please try logging out of and back in to Windows / OS X.
+- If that did not help, please try logging out of and back in to Windows / macOS.
 - If that did not help, please try to reboot your computer.

 ---